hephaestus-compiler-project/thalia-popl-eval/README.md

 ### Step 4: Generate test cases that invoke the guava library

-Now, we are ready to invoke `thalia` as follows.
+Now, we are ready to invoke `thalia` as follows

 ```bash
 thalia@5b1ba457c8bf:~/thalia$ thalia --language groovy \